Long-distance trail: Coastal trails

 These follow coastlines; examples are the Brittany Coast Path in France, the California Coastal Trail in the US, the South West Coast Path in England, the East Coast Trail in Canada, and the Otter Trail in South Africa.

-The England Coast Path, in development by Natural England, will be around 2700 mi long.
-It is expected to open in 2020 as the longest coastal walking route in the world and Britain's longest National Trail.
+The King Charles III England Coast Path, in development by Natural England, will be around 2700 mi long.
+It is expected to open by the end of 2024 as the longest coastal walking route in the world and Britain's longest National Trail.

 Coast-to-coast trails

 These may be cross-country paths, or may follow roads or other ways, and often intersect with many other trails.
 Examples are Wainwright's Coast-to-Coast path in northern England, and the GR 10 in France.
 The English Coast to Coast route, despite being amongst the best-known long-distance walking routes in England, is not an official National Trail, but simply a series of connected pre-existing rights of way, roads and open country with some informal links between them.
 There is also a coast-to-coast mountain-bike route in northern England that has the same trailheads as the walkers' path.
 GR 10 is a French GR footpath that runs the length of the Pyrenees Mountains, roughly paralleling the French–Spanish border on the French side.
 It runs west to east, from Hendaye on the Bay of Biscay to Banyuls-sur-Mer on the Mediterranean Sea.

 The American Discovery Trail is a hiking and biking trail that crosses the continental United States from east to west, across the mid-tier of the United States 10,900 km.
 Horses can also be ridden on most of this trail.
 The eastern terminus is the Delmarva Peninsula on the Atlantic Ocean and the western terminus is Point Reyes, on the northern California coast at the Pacific Ocean.
 The Iditarod Trail connects the coastal cities of Seward and Nome, Alaska: a distance of around 1600 km.